NITRATE IN DRINKING WATER: A HOLISTIC VIEW

 Nitrate and health risks

 Nitrates are salts of nitric acid (HNO3) and are soluble in water.
-They are used as mineral fertilizers in agriculture and thus enter our groundwater.
+They are used as mineral fertilizers in agriculture and thus get into our groundwater.
 Nitrate itself is not harmful to the human body.
 The problem arises when it is converted to nitrite in the body.
 Nitrite oxidizes the blood pigment hemoglobin to methemoglobin, which means that oxygen can no longer be properly delivered to the cell.
 This can lead to health problems, especially in infants.
-A recent study by the Water Quality Association in 2023 also found a correlation between high nitrate levels in water and certain diseases such as high blood pressure and certain types of cancer.
+A recent study by the "Water Quality Association" from 2023 also found a correlation between high nitrate levels in water and certain diseases such as high blood pressure and certain types of cancer.

-Limits and recommendation
+Limit values and recommendation

-The current limit value for nitrate in drinking water in Germany is 50 mg/l.
-However, some studies and experts argue that this value is set too high and recommend lower limits, especially for risk groups.
+The current limit for nitrate in drinking water in Germany is 50 mg/l.
+However, some studies and experts argue that this value is too high and recommend lower limits, especially for risk groups.

-Limit values by groups as a guide:
+Limit values by group as a guide:

-• General population: harmless up to 10 mg/l
+• General population: up to 10 mg/l harmless

 • Healthy adults: up to 37.5 mg/l harmless

-• Infants: harmless below 3 mg/l
+• Small children: Safe below 3 mg/l

 • Infants: 0 mg/l

-Filter nitrate in water
+Filtering nitrate from water

-• By means of filtration with a reverse osmosis:
+• By filtering with reverse osmosis:

 Nitrates in food